Santos-Urbina/discord-bots/bane/README.md

-# Generates a random quote said by Bane in The Dark Knight Rises.
+# Generates a Bane quote from The Dark Knight Rises

 ### Command: !bane